My Experience With Trigeminal Neuralgia

 My Life Now

-Now in 2018, almost six years have passed since my diagnosis and nearly five years since my MVD surgery.
+Now in 2021, eight years have passed since my diagnosis and more than seven years since my successful MVD surgery.
 I am blessed that I no longer suffer from the painful symptoms of trigeminal neuralgia.
 I am grateful that I no longer take the medications that interfered so drastically with my day-to-day life.
 I thank my talented neurosurgeon, my team of doctors that saw me through many months of pain, my online TN support group, my offline support group of friends, and mostly my family, my biggest supporters and cheerleaders throughout this ordeal.
 I LIVE better now than I did before my diagnosis.
 Every day pain-free is a gift.

 Emotions surfaced as I wrote this article.
 That period in my life when I suffered from the pain of trigeminal neuralgia was dark and often felt hopeless.
 I found my light through this disease and want to give that to others.
 Please watch the video below focusing on the importance of finding a cure and then read on to find out how you can help.